 Slack's screen sharing includes host switching, collaborative annotation, and the ability for each participant to use their own cursor on the host's screen.
 The host simply clicks the cursor icon while sharing their screen to allow access.

-However, teams that need a solution for mobile and Linux will find these features restricted: Screen shares with a video element aren't supported on mobile, and the Linux desktop app doesn't support remote access or others annotating the screen.
+However, teams that need a solution for mobile and Linux will find these features restricted: screen shares with a video element aren't supported on mobile, and the Linux desktop app doesn't support remote access or others annotating the screen.
+That said, Slack recently added a video recording feature that makes asynchronous screen sharing super easy.

 Slack also integrates with Zapier, meaning you can do things like automatically send approaching calendar events to a Slack channel, so you're ready when it's time to screen share.

-Slack pricing: From $6.67/user/month (billed annually) for a plan that includes screen sharing.
+Slack pricing: From $7.25/user/month (billed annually) for a plan that includes screen sharing.

 Best screen sharing software for Google ecosystem users